Guilherme-Vasconcelos/safenotes/docs/PREREQUISITES.md

 and decrypting the files.
 If you are using a GNU/Linux distribution, you probably already have it installed, but you can make sure with the command: `gpg --version`.

-3. You need GNU coreutils (particularly for the commands `rm` and `shred`).
+3. You need GNU coreutils for commands such as `rm`, `shred` and `mv`.
 It should be installed by default in most GNU/Linux distributions.
 If not, please consult your distribution manual to see installation instructions.

 4. You need a compatible version of Python.
 It is guaranteed to work on version 3.8